 - Reducing costs for plant protection due to decreased occurrence of plant disease and damages;

-- Boosting crop performance and enhancement of crop growth with the help of providing sufficient nutrients through the coating seed treatment process;
+- Boosting crop performance and enhancement of crop growth with the help of providing sufficient nutrients through the coating treatment process;

 - When germination capacity is low.

 According to Bayer Crop Science, between 20 and 40% of production is lost each year as a result of diseases, insects, and weeds.
 In the end, growers want to give their seeds the best chance to develop into a strong crop ready for harvest.
-One of the instruments in their toolkit to assist them in doing this is seed treatments.
+One of the instruments in their toolkit to assist them in doing this treatments.

 One of the most expensive items a farmer must buy, aside from farm equipment, is seeds.
 Additionally, they have to buy it every year.
 Farmers and the businesses that assist them are always looking for more ethical and inexpensive ways to preserve the value of the seed.
 Farmers can maintain the value of their seeds by using seed treatments.